-25. A student will have the right to appeal against any decision of temporary suspension and/or exclusion made under Paragraph 8 of this Regulation, and/or any decision made by an Academic Misconduct Panel, Student Disciplinary Panel or a Vice-Chancellor's Representative.
-The grounds for appeal and the procedure to be followed are set out in the Academic Misconduct Procedure and Student Disciplinary Procedure.
+25. A student will have the right to appeal against any decision made by an Academic Misconduct Panel, Non-Academic Misconduct Panel or a Vice-Chancellor's Representative.
+The grounds for appeal and the procedure to be followed are set out in the Academic Misconduct Procedure and Non-Academic Misconduct Procedure.

-(Updated July 2020, effective October 2020)
+(Updated September 2024, effective October 2024)